 As you can see, even with hard terms, the profit margin can be good.

-Where to Find the Money
+Where to find the money

 These are 5 ways you can finance house flipping.
 Whether you opt for private investors, a traditional loan, crowdfunding, hard money lending, your own resources, or a combination, you have plenty of options.
 House flipping is not only for the rich but also for the resourceful!
 The key is finding the right solution for your unique needs.

-What is Fix & Flip loans?
+What are fix & flip loans?